electricimp/MAX17055/README.md

 ### getAlertStatus() ###

-This method returns a table containing the current status of all flags related to alerts.
+This method returns a table containing the current status of flags related to alerts.
 Alerts need to be reset by calling *clearStatusAlerts()*.

 #### Return Value ####